DallanQ/lotr_journeys_in_middle_earth/QA.md

 [remove-from-adventure](https://boardgamegeek.com/thread/2491744/remove-from-adventure)

-> When a card is removed from the adventure.
-Does the card come back in the next scenario of the campaign?
-Two examples follow.
+> When a card is removed from the adventure, does it return in the next scenario of the campaign?
+For example, I was instructed to remove a weakness from each character's deck, should these cards be placed back in the decks for the next scenario?
-> All titles seem to have the remove from adventure text.
-> I was playing in adventure mode and was told to remove a weakness from each character from the adventure.
-> So in the next scenario are these cards placed back in my decks?

-That is correct.
-Officially, each "session" or chapter is called an adventure by the rules.
-The entire game is referred to as the "campaign."

-Unless told otherwise, you will begin every single adventure with exactly one weakness (no more, no less), all the titles you've earned, and your role's #1 card (the one with stars around the name) prepared.
+Yes, that's correct.
+Each "session" or chapter is considered an adventure in the rules, while the whole series of adventures is the campaign.
+Unless specified otherwise, you will start each adventure with one weakness, the titles you've earned, and your role's #1 card (the one with stars around the name) prepared.